33rd Sunday in Ordinary Time (C)

 Homily

-Then there’s the Gospel of Luke: See that you not be deceived, for many will come in my name, saying, 'I am he,' and 'The time has come.’
+And what of politics — that other engine of human history alongside religion?
+Well, Jesus had a few predictions about that too.
+For one, he warned of false Messiahs who would beguile the masses, saying: See that you not be deceived, for many will come in my name, saying, 'I am he,' and 'The time has come.’
 Do not follow them!
 (G).
-Luke might have been thinking of an unnamed Egyptian Jew he mentions in the Acts of the Apostles, someone “who started a revolt and led four thousand terrorists out into the wilderness” (21:38).
-There was no shortage of people then either who were ready to anoint a Messiah they thought was a viable candidate.
+And while Luke himself might have been thinking of an unnamed Egyptian Jew he mentions in the Acts of the Apostles “who started a revolt and led four thousand terrorists out into the wilderness” (21:38) — there has never been a shortage of people ready to anoint a Messiah who promised he alone could fix the world's problems.

 Intercessions (The Sunday Website; Joe Milner)